shtwzrd/chloroplastiq/README.md

 	- Use F# to parallelize generation -- old implementation is slow (In Progress)

-	- Make a new Rendering backend: Use ASP.NET and render to an HTML5 Canvas
+	- Make a new HTML5 Rendering backend